That dollar amount results from a 20% increase from $5.3 billion four years earlier in 2018.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

 There were two decliners year over year among New Hampshire’s top 10 export products.
-Exports of aircraft including engines and other parts fell -31.7% while shipments of machine tool parts or accessories dropped -3.2%.
+Exports of antennas and reflectors either fully assembled or parts shrank -39% while shipments of miscellaneous medicines not in measured doses dropped -25.5%.

-New Hampshire racked up an overall -$1.5 billion deficit exporting and importing products during 2020.
-That dollar amount reflects a -68.4% annual reduction from -$4.7 billion in red ink in 2019.
+New Hampshire incurred an overall -$1.74 billion deficit exporting and importing products during 2021.
+That dollar amount reflects a 16% annual expansion from -$1.5 billion in red ink in 2020.